StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_3/README.md

 	if x + 10 >= 600:
 	    	velocity = 0

-Here, the computer checks if the edge of the circle is up to the edge of the wall (which it is greater than or equal 600 since we set the width of the window as 600).
+Here, the computer checks if the edge of the circle is up to the edge of the wall (which is when its x coordinate is greater than or equal 600 since we set the width of the window as 600).

 > `>=` in computer science means "greater than or equal to"